imjoy-team/ImJoy/web/public/docs/development.md

 ```

 1. Place all the plugin files in a folder in your Github repository, for example, a folder called [imjoy-plugins](https://github.com/oeway/ImJoy-project-template/tree/master/imjoy-plugins).
-1. Set `uri_root` in `manifest.imjoy.json` to the name/path of your plugin folder, for example `"uri_root": "/imjoy-plugins"`.
+1. Set `uri_root` in `manifest.imjoy.json` to the name/path of your plugin folder, for example: `"uri_root": "/imjoy-plugins"`.
 1. For each plugin you, you can copy and paste the content in your `<config>` block to `plugins` in `manifest.imjoy.json`.
 1. For each plugin `<config>` block you added to `manifest.imjoy.json`, add a field called `"uri"`, and set the value to the actual file name of your plugin file, for example: `"uri": "untitledPlugin.imjoy.html",` if your plugin file is named "untitledPlugin.imjoy.html".
-You can skip this step if you name your plugin file exactly as the file name of the plugin file name.
+You can skip this step if you name your plugin file exactly as the file name of the plugin.
 1. In case you place plugins into different subfolders, you can set `uri_root` to empty(`""`), and set `"uri"` to a relative path to that file, for example `"uri": "imjoy-plugins/untitledPlugin.imjoy.html",`.

 ### Deploying your plugins through the ImJoy plugin repository
 The plugin repository shown on the ImJoy.IO is served with Github through the [ImJoy-Plugins repository](https://github.com/oeway/ImJoy-Plugins).
 In order to deploy your plugin to the plugin repository, you can fork the repository, add your plugin and then send a pull request to [ImJoy-Plugins](https://github.com/oeway/ImJoy-Plugins).
 Once the pull request being accepted, the user will be able to install your plugin from the plugin repository.

-### Deploying your plugin for development
+### Deploying your plugins for development
 If you only have one plugin and you just want to quickly share with others, this often happens in the early stage of the development.
 An alternative to make a plugin repository is to send the plugin directly with an url.
 In that case, the only thing you need is to get an url pointing to the ImJoy plugin file (extension: `*.imjoy.html`), therefore, the plugin file can be hosted on GitHub, Gist or Dropbox etc. A user can then install the plugin from the plugin url.

-1. For files on Github, you just need to copy the link to the file, example link would be:
+1. For files on Github, you just need to copy the link to the file, example link would be: https://github.com/oeway/DRFNS-Lite/blob/master/DRFNS-Lite.imjoy.html.
 1. For Gist or other Git providers such as (Gitlab), you need to obtain the `raw` link of the plugin file.
 For example, a Gist `raw` link would looks like this: `https://gist.githubusercontent.com/oeway/aad257cd9aaab448766c6dc287cb8614/raw/909d0a86e45a9640c0e108adea5ecd7e78b81301/chartJSDemo.imjoy.html`

 1. A special case for Dropbox, you need to convert the sharable url: 1) replace `dl=0` to `dl=1`; 2) replace `https://www.dropgox.com/` to `https://dl.dropboxusercontent.com/`.
 TODO: example

-## Distribution of your plugin
+## Distributing your plugins
 There are in general two ways of distributing your Imjoy plugins, sending the plugin file (`*.imjoy.html`) or with the url.
 The easiest and recommended way is by generating an url and share it directly through email or social networks.
 The user can then directly click the url and install it in one click.